DordStream/DordStream-/README.md

 DORDSTREAM

 Dordstream is a free and open source content management system software written in C# and paired with MSSQL server which:
-(1)	Allow to perform database operation through Javascript.
+(1)	Allow to perform rational database operation through Javascript.
 (2)	Allow to develop blog and website with Html Document.
 (3)	Allow to develop web application.